In This Section

 - If you do not wish to include parent information on the FAFSA for other law schools, you may want to consider submitting the FAFSA to those schools first, then resubmitting for Berkeley.
 This can be done once an e-mail is received confirming receipt of the initial FAFSA submission.
 Remove those school codes, add the information to complete your application to Berkeley and resubmit with Berkeley’s school code, 001312.

 Each student's eligibility for a need-based grant is determined by utilizing the information submitted on the FAFSA and supplemental application.
 The elements for determining eligibility are subject to change every year.
-For the 2011-2012 academic year, the Berkeley Law Financial Aid Office determined a student's grant eligibility by taking the cost of attendance for the academic year and subtracting a base loan amount, parent contribution (for students who did not demonstrate financial independence), student contribution from summer earnings, and student contribution from available assets.
-The difference was the student's Boalt Hall Grant eligibility for the 2011-2012 academic year.
+For the current academic year, the Berkeley Law Financial Aid Office will determine a student's grant eligibility by taking the cost of attendance for the academic year and subtracting a base loan amount, parent contribution (for students who did not demonstrate financial independence), student contribution from summer earnings, and student contribution from available assets.
+The remaining balance is the student's need-based grant eligibility for the academic year.
 Read more about the policy.

 - Jan 1 – FAFSA and Supplemental App become available